ZainV4/VannessaPage.github.io/.vercel/output/functions/_render.func/src/content/projects/project-3.md

 > “What were you doing standing so close for?
 I sent you back to observe with Philip” (Edugyan 87),

-highlights not only the hierarchical relationship between Titch and Washington but also Titch's emotional response, which includes a sense of disgust that reveals deeper themes of power and control.
+highlights the conflicting feelings between Titch and Washington but also Titch’s emotional response, which is a sense of dipleasure.

 ## Context of the Quote

-This moment occurs when Titch expresses irritation and disapproval towards Washington for being too close.
-The frustration suggests that Titch perceives Washington's proximity as inappropriate or invasive, reflecting a discomfort that transcends mere annoyance.
-This discomfort can be understood as a manifestation of Titch's internalized beliefs about race and class, where Washington's presence is a reminder of his position within a social hierarchy that Titch is reluctant to confront.
+This momment occurs when Titch expresses his frustration towards Washington for being too close to the Cloud-Cutter leading him to be severly injured.
+The frustration suggests that he felt very disrespected by Wash’s negligance.
+Although, this scene proves to be very complicated as Titch also feels genuine concern.
+His concern lies in the fact that Washington is a tool and now that his tool is injured, how can he carry on with his scientific innovation?
+Beneth the concern is a personal vendetta that he feels the need to fulfill.

 ## Connections to Child Abuse

-### Disgust as a Tool of Control
+### Frustration as a Tool of Control

-Titch's disgust toward Washington can be viewed as a form of emotional manipulation, a tactic often employed by abusers to reinforce power dynamics.
-In abusive relationships, the abuser may express contempt or revulsion towards the victim, creating an environment of shame and devaluation.
-This response can lead victims to internalize negative feelings about themselves, believing they are unworthy or undeserving of respect and kindness.
+Titch’s frustration toward Washington can be viewed as a tool for emotional manipulation, a tactic often used by abusers to reinforce power.
+In abusive relationships, the abuser may guilt-trip the victim as a projection of their frustration, creating a very toxic and controlling environment.
+This tactic can lead victims truly believing they were in the wrong and leading them to blame themselves.
+This can cause a low self-esteem and normalizes the abusive behaviours being inflicted on them because they may not realiezed they are being guilt-tripped.

 ### The Impact of Power Imbalance

-The quote illustrates the significant power imbalance in their relationship, where Titch's discomfort serves to assert dominance over Washington.
-This dynamic is reminiscent of many abusive situations, where the abuser's emotional reactions dictate the victim's behavior and sense of self-worth.
-Washington’s role as an observer highlights his subservient position, making him vulnerable to Titch’s fluctuating emotions and attitudes.
+The quote illustrates the significant power imbalance in their relationship, where Titch’s disapointment trump's Washington’s health and well-being as he has just experienced a very physically traumatic momment.
+This is mirrored in many abusive situations, where the abuser’s emotions dictate the victims well-being and overall circumstances.

 ### The Psychological Toll

-Titch’s disgust can have profound implications for Washington's psyche.
-Experiencing rejection or disdain from someone who holds power over him could lead Washington to question his own value and worthiness.
-This internal conflict is common among victims of abuse, who often grapple with feelings of shame and inadequacy instilled by their abusers.
+Since Titch has significant control over Washington’s state of mind, experiencing this disdain from someone who has a big influence on him can lead to Washington questioning his own value and abilities to be an assistant.
+This often causes the victims to have very low confidence in themselves.

 ## Conclusion

-Through this quote, Edugyan effectively conveys the uncomfortable dynamics of Titch and Washington's relationship, emphasizing Titch's emotional response as a tool of control and devaluation.
-The disgust that Titch expresses serves to reinforce the power imbalance inherent in their interactions, mirroring the emotional manipulation present in many abusive relationships.
-By examining these themes, we can better understand the lasting psychological effects of such dynamics, particularly on those who are marginalized and oppressed.
+Through this quote, Esi Edugyan effectively shows the intricases of Titch and Washington’s relationship, emphasizing how Titch’s own emotions are used as a tool for control over any given situation.
+This mirrors the emotional manipulation tactics in many abusive relationships.
+By examining these themes, we can better understand the lasting psychological effects.